Neb English Support Class 12 |

 Answer:

-The truth expressed in Herodotus’s Histories was the concept that wealth redistribution often requires extreme force, not just moral arguments.
+The truth expressed in Herodotus’s Histories is that inequality of wealth causes problems, and distribution is necessary.
+The concept of wealth redistribution often requires extreme force, not just moral arguments.
 The wealthy king of Lydia "Croesus" and his parable is a fine example.
 He wanted his citizens to be happy and free from all kinds of sufferings.
 But he had a problem; he did not want to invest his money to eradicate the suffering of his people.
 He had collected a lot of wealth for himself, but after being defeated, his whole possession, as well as his wealth, was controlled by the Persian king Cyrus the Great and his army.

 g.
 Why is the Universal Declaration of Human Rights important to you?